First certified Living Wage drinks maker in Metro-Vancouver!

 As a result of certifying as a Living Wage Employer, a quarter of MOD Beverage staff received a pay increased to be brought up to the Living Wage.

-MOD Beverage joins several other businesses in the beverage industry, including Spinnakers Brewpub in Victoria and Wayward Distillery in the Comox Valley to signify their commitment to ending working poverty, by paying a Living Wage.
+MOD Beverage joins several other businesses in the beverage industry, including Spinnakers Brewpub in Victoria and Wayward Distillery in the Comox Valley to signify their commitment to ending working poverty by becoming a certified Living Wage Employer.